Ashung/import-colors-sketch/README.md

 ## Features

+### V1.0.x (for Sketch 53 ~ 68.x)

 - Import Colors to Document / Global
 - Import Colors as Library
 - Export Document / Global Colors to .txt or .clr file
 - Convert Colors to .txt or .clr File
 - Reset Global Colors

+### V2.0.x (for Sketch 69+)

+- Import Colors to Color Variables
+- Import Colors as Library
+- Export Color Variables to .txt or .clr file
+- Convert Color Variables to .txt or .clr File

 ## Supported Formats